yboetz/mandelbrot_opencl/README.md

 You will need an installation of OpenCL.
 For Intel CPUs/GPUs on Ubuntu you can follow this post on [askubuntu](https://askubuntu.com/questions/850281/opencl-on-ubuntu-16-04-intel-sandy-bridge-cpu).
-For other distributions and NVidia or AMD GPUs you can follow Andreas Klöckner's [wiki](https://wiki.tiker.net/OpenCLHowTo).
+For other distributions and Nvidia or AMD GPUs you can follow Andreas Klöckner's [wiki](https://wiki.tiker.net/OpenCLHowTo).

 You also need python 3.x with the following packages: